PoC-dev/cisco-erfassung/as400/README.md

 **Note:** Extensive online help (in German language) is provided.
 You can access the initial help text in the main menu (by pressing `F1`) to get started quickly.

+## Known bugs.
+- Adding entries from missing OS-Device-Associations needs two times enter and sometimes results in an error message.

 ## ToDo.
 Main Host list/master file: HSTDF HSTHP HSTPF HSTPG HSTPOSLF:
 - Use transactions for deleting auxiliary table contents